Legislation serves to keep children free from exploitation, harm, and danger.

 Federal laws provide standards and guidelines; however, most child abuse issues are governed by state laws and regulations.
 All states have enacted laws for the protection of children from abuse and neglect.
 Among the issues addressed in state law are mandatory reporting, responding to child abuse and neglect, and statutes of limitations for criminal and civil prosecution.

 Mandatory reporter laws establish certain professionals and/or individuals as mandatory reporters.
 These laws typically require people who work closely with children in their profession to alert police or the appropriate authorities as to suspected abuse.
-As of March 2012, there are also 18 states whose laws require all citizens with knowledge or suspicion of abuse to report it the proper authorities.
+As of March 2012, there are also 18 states whose laws require all citizens with knowledge or suspicion of abuse to report it to the proper authorities.

 The law also states the penalties for failing to report abuse.
 The Administration of Children & Families within the U.S. Department of Health and Human Services maintains the Child Welfare Information Gateway which includes information on mandatory reporting, along with specific state laws.
 It is always advisable for individuals or professionals seeking information on their state mandatory reporter laws to refer to their state government’s website for the specific legislation.